 Ensure that IBM Spectrum Control is installed.
 You must also complete the planning activities.
-For more information about planning, go to the product documentation at !!!
-Planning for the vSphere Web Client extension.
+For more information about planning, go to the product

 To deploy the extension for IBM Spectrum Control, you must copy the deployment setup utility to the vCenter Server, run the setup utility, and register the extension to the vCenter Server.